-This Management Information Circular is furnished in connection with the solicitation of proxies by the management of Zenith Epigenetics Corp. (the "Corporation") for use at the Annual and Special Meeting of the holders (the "Shareholders") of common shares (the "Common Shares") of the Corporation to be held on Thursday, January 7, 2016, at Mount Royal University, The Roderick Mah Centre for Continuous Learning, Ross Glen Hall, EC1040, 4825 Mount Royal Gate SW, Calgary, Alberta at 9:00 a.m.
+This Management Information Circular is furnished in connection with the solicitation of proxies by the management of Zenith Capital Corp. (the "Corporation") for use at the Annual and Special Meeting of the holders (the "Shareholders") of common shares (the "Common Shares") of the Corporation to be held on Thursday, December 15, 2016, at Mount Royal University, Ross Glen Hall, Room EC1040, 4825 Mount Royal Gate SW, Calgary, Alberta at 11:00 a.m.
 (Calgary time) and at any adjournment thereof (the "Meeting"), for the purposes set forth in the accompanying Notice of Meeting.
-Only Shareholders of record at the close of business on November 23, 2015 (the "Record Date") are entitled to notice of, and to attend and vote at, the Meeting, unless a Shareholder has transferred any Common Shares subsequent to that date and the transferee Shareholder establishes ownership to the Common Shares and demands, not later than 10 days before the Meeting, that the transferee's name be included on the list of Shareholders.
+Only Shareholders of record at the close of business on November 1, 2016 (the "Record Date") are entitled to notice of, and to attend and vote at, the Meeting, unless a Shareholder has transferred any Common Shares subsequent to that date and the transferee Shareholder establishes ownership to the Common Shares and demands, not later than 10 days before the Meeting, that the transferee's name be included on the list of Shareholders.